British Esports Championships FAQs

 Q: How can I sign up to take part in the Championships?

-A: Team sign-ups are currently open and will close on September 26th.
+A: Team sign-ups are currently open and will close the week ending September 28th.
 Visit the dedicated Championships sign-up site here to sign up or read more information.

 You must be a registered student at the school or college aged 12-19 to take part, or if you were 19 before the Champs began, we are happy to include or review those on a case-by-case basis.